Zamboanga City: Martial law years

 On September 21, 1972, President Ferdinand Marcos signed Proclamation No. 1081 placing the Philippines under martial law.
 Zamboanga City's local government came under presidential control for the first time since 1955.
-Marcos extended Enriquez's term when his tenure was about to end in 1975.
+Marcos extended Mayor Joaquin Enriquez's term when his tenure was about to end in 1975.

 President Marcos reorganized the local government on November 14, 1975, and the city council was replaced by a Sangguniang Panlungsod with the mayor as its new presiding officer and its members included the vice mayor, the chairman of the Katipunan ng mga Kabataang Barangay, the president of the Association of Barangay Captains, and sectoral representatives of agriculture, business and labor.

 When Mayor Enriquez resigned and bid for the newly created Interim Batasang Pambansa in 1978, Vice Mayor Jose Vicente Atilano II was appointed by President Marcos to replace him.

-Climaco's return (1980–1984)
+Climaco's return and assassination (1980–1984)

-In 1980, Cesar Climaco staged his political comeback when he was elected again to the mayoral post under his new party, the Concerned Citizen's Aggregation.
+In 1980, Cesar Climaco staged his political comeback when he was elected again to the mayoral post under his new party, the Concerned Citizens' Aggrupation.
 He had gone into exile to the United States in protest against Marcos' declaration of martial law.

 In the 1984 Philippine parliamentary election, Climaco was elected a member of the Regular Batasang Pambansa.
 However, he declined to assume his seat until he had completed his six-year term as mayor in his consistent protest against Marcos.
 Climaco's protest against the dictator earned Zamboanga City the distinction of 'the beacon of democracy in Mindanao'.

+On the morning of November 14, 1984, Climaco was assassinated as he was returning to his office after overseeing the response to a fire in downtown Zamboanga City.
+A man approached from behind the mayor and shot him in the nape at point-blank range.

+Marcos administration officials pinned the blame on a Muslim group led by Rizal Alih, but Climaco's widow publicly expressed belief that it was Marcos' forces who were behind the murder.
+Climaco himself was said to have remarked before his death that if he were ever assassinated, the military would blame Alih for the murder.
+The family banned military personnel from the wake, except for a relative who happened to be in the Air Force.

+Climaco's funeral at Abong-Abong Park in Zamboanga City was estimated as ranging from fifteen thousand people to up to two hundred thousand people, and he was later honored by having his name inscribed on the wall of remembrance of the Philippines' Bantayog ng mga Bayani (Memorial of Heroes), which honors the martyrs and heroes who fought the dictatorship.